 Worth getting out of bed for

 If your 6–14-year-olds love to get stuck in, Bovey Rangers runs during school holidays and half terms; it’s excellent and gives adults a break from all the outdoorsy, adventurous stuff you might not fancy.
-A Bovey Ranger might spend their morning making a campfire, building a shelter, learning archery, building a raft or canoeing.
-It costs £35 a 60-minute session.
+A Bovey Ranger might spend their morning making a campfire, building a shelter, learning archery, building a raft or canoeing (from £30 a person).
 Book your spot in advance if you can.
-While the littles are being entertained by Rangers, adults can try their luck making cider or sloe gin, honing their archery skills, or exploring the estate by 4x4.
+While the littles are being entertained by Rangers, adults can try their luck making cider, honing their archery skills, or exploring the estate by 4x4.

 There’s no cosier place to be on a rainy English afternoon.
 If Lego isn't their thing (and we don't know many children who don't like Lego), take your afternoon tea by the fire and borrow a board game – there are three gorgeous communal rooms to while away the time in.
 Or, if you’re fond of the elements, borrow wellies and a wax jacket and do whatever you’d do if the sun was shining.
 Besides the golf and spa, there are lots of adult activities the hotel can help to arrange, such as sloe gin-making in the barn, art master classes and game shooting.